MattiLehtinen/postgrator-cli/README.md

   -u, --username database               Username
   -p, --password password               Password
   -m, --migration-directory directory   A directory to run migration files from.
-Default: 'migrations'' -t, --detect-version-conflicts        Show an error and do not run any migrations if there are multiple migration
-                                        files with same version number -s, --secure                          Secure connection (Azure).
+Default: 'migrations'' -s, --secure                          Secure connection (Azure).
 Default: false -c, --config file                     Load configuration from a JSON file.
-With a configuration file you can also use additional configuration parameters available on postgrator.
+With a configuration file you can also
+                                        use additional configuration parameters available on postgrator.
 See syntax